Mon to Fri:

 Option 1:

 Cut a section of Michael’s driveway.
-Do the repair and pour new concrete to fix the driveway.
-(The new section of concrete would require painting to match the existing drive at extra cost to Michael, and there was the possibility for another leak in the future from the old section of pipe.)
+Repair and pour new concrete to fix the driveway.
+(The new concrete section would require painting to match the existing drive at an extra cost to Michael, and there was the possibility of another leak from the old section of the pipe.)

 Option 2: